-The best student discounts we found for 2020 (and on things you'll actually use)
+The best student discounts we found for 2021 | Engadget

 Apple offers some deals to students and educators.
 This year in particular, Apple is throwing in a free pair of AirPods when you buy select Macs or iPads for college.
 You’ll get AirPods with the regular wired charging case free, or you can upgrade to AirPods with the wireless charging case for $40 more.
 Alternatively, you can get the AirPods Pro for $90 more.
 Apple knows how popular AirPods are and it clearly wants to sweeten the deal for students who have been thinking about getting a new computer before heading off to college.

 The AirPods promotion also includes Apple education pricing on Macs and iPads.
 There isn’t a flat percentage rate across all products; the discounts are device dependent.
-For example, right now students can get a new MacBook Air starting at $899, which is $100 less than the normal starting price.
+For example, right now students can get a new MacBook Air M1 starting at $899, which is $100 less than the normal starting price (Amazon's matching this price, too).
 The 13-inch MacBook Pro also starts off $100 cheaper and the new iPad Pros start at $749, or $50 cheaper than normal.
 These are decent savings if you must have a brand new Apple product, but those with tighter budgets should also consider Apple’s refurbishment program.

 Samsung offers up to 10 percent off most of its products to students and educators.
-The Galaxy manufacturer also has some decent offers like a free pair of Galaxy Buds when you buy a Samsung Chromebook.
+The Galaxy manufacturer also has some decent offers like a "speed and storage" bundle that includes two Samsung drives for under $300.
 We’d recommend stretching that 10 percent discount as much as possible by using it on big-ticket items like a Samsung laptop or a Galaxy smartphone if you need one.
-Otherwise, Samsung has solid accessories like the T5 portable SSD and the Galaxy Watch Active 2.
+Otherwise, Samsung has solid accessories like the Galaxy SmartTag and the Galaxy Watch Active 2.

-Microsoft also provides students and educators with up to 10 percent off its gadgets, including the already affordable Surface Go 2 and the new Surface Headphones 2.
+Microsoft also provides students and educators with up to 10 percent off its gadgets, including the already affordable Surface Go 2 and the Surface Headphones 2.
 And Microsoft’s online store doesn’t only sell Surface devices — you can also find Windows PCs from Lenovo, HP, Acer and others there at discounted prices.

 Spotify Premium’s student plan gives you a lot for only $5 per month.
 Besides access to millions of songs, it also includes Hulu’s ad-supported plan and Showtime’s ad-free service.
 You’d spend roughly $27 per month if you paid for all three separately at their full prices, making this student offer one of the best you can get.